-The investment properties are valued annually at fair value based on market values determined by independent qualified valuers amounting to RM259,370,000 (2019: RM271,140,000).
+The investment properties are valued annually at fair value based on market values determined by independent qualified valuers amounting to RM260,360,000 (2020: RM259,370,000).
 The independent professionally qualified valuers hold recognised relevant professional qualifications and have recent experience in the locations and segments of the investment properties valued.
 The fair value measurements of the investment properties are based on the highest and best use, which does not differ from their actual use.
 The fair values are within level 2 of the fair value hierarchy.
 The fair values have been derived using the sales comparison approach.
 Sales prices of comparable land and buildings in close proximity are adjusted for differences in key attributes such as property size.
-The most significant input into this valuation approach is price per square foot of comparable properties.
+The most significant input into this valuation approach is the price per square foot of comparable properties.